 Telehealth usage last October alone increased by over 3,000% when compared to October of 2019.
 More than 51% of those October telehealth visits were mental health condition-related, according to FAIR Health.
 Using a regional tracker to collect these telehealth stats, Fair Health followed the data as visits tallied based on filed insurance claims.
 And right now, roughly three out of every four hospitals connect with patients remotely via chat, email, audio, and video channels.

 During the emergency declaration periods, CMS rushed to add roughly 135 different services to the approved Medicare telehealth services roster.
 It also expanded the various types of medical providers allowed to offer telemedicine.
-Before the pandemic, estimates suggested nearly 14,000 patients were engaging in telehealth visits in any given week.
+Before the pandemic, estimates suggested nearly 14,000 patients were engaging in virtual visits in any given week.
 But between March and July of last year, more than 10.1 million patients reported receiving a telehealth service.

 Since we first heard the news of COVID-19 last year, the telehealth surge overall jumped from 5.07% usage to 13% usage, according to the number of private insurance claims reported.
 And with that surge came a host of new challenges for insurance providers and health plans.